Building a Notes MCP Server

 In this guide, you’ll learn how to build a complete MCP (Model Context Protocol) server from scratch.
-This server will manage a collection of markdown notes, exposing tools to create and read them, and providing intelligent prompts to assist with note-taking.
+This server will manage a collection of markdown notes and has these features:

 Prerequisites